 Support will be offered by the adoption team throughout.

 4 Stage 2 assessment

-Your first assessment visit will be arranged to take place soon after we receive your notification slip.
-During this first visit your adoption worker will agree an assessment plan with you, where we will agree the dates of home visits in advance, working towards a panel date.
+During your first assessment visit, your adoption worker will agree an assessment plan with you and set dates for some home visits, working towards a final panel date.
 This is sometimes known as a Stage 2 agreement.

 The Prospective Adopter's Report

-As the assessment reaches its final stages your adoption social worker will start to put together your Prospective Adopter's Report (PAR).
-This report details your potential as an adoptive parent, along with the results of your adoption medical, police and authority checks and personal references.
+As the assessment reaches its final stages your adoption social worker will write a Prospective Adopter's Report (PAR).
+This details your potential as an adoptive parent, along with the results of your adoption medical, police and authority checks and personal references.

-You will be invited to attend an Adoption Panel meeting where the Panel will make their recommendation in relation to your approval as adoptive parents.
+You will be invited to attend a panel meeting where the members will make their recommendation in relation to your approval as adoptive parents.

 5 Approved adopters